SSDL-SNU/SNUPI/README.md

 # Update
   - v1.01
-    * Command running for multiple designs (see protocol.pdf)
+    * Support of command-run for multiple designs (see protocol.pdf)
-    * Support for mac and linux OS
+    * Support of mac and linux OS
     * Modification of miscellaneous errors